Local Local History

 T.S.
 Eliot, ‘Little Gidding'

 This verse is sometimes placed on the title page of biographies or autobiographies.
-It occurs to me that it is also appropriate for this disk which about both place and personal development.
+It occurs to me that it is also appropriate for this website which is about both place and personal development.